Xiongbin Lu, PhD

 Vera Bradley Foundation Professor of Breast Cancer Innovation

 I have been enjoying the dynamic and challenging nature of cancer research, which drives me to do something that is new and important at each stage of my academic career.
-I was trained as a virologist with emphasis on viral entry and infectivity (Lu X et al., Virology 2000; Lu X et al., Journal of Virology 2001).
+I was trained as a virologist with emphasis on viral entry and infectivity.
 After my first postdoctoral training at NIAID/NIH, I decided to take a challenge to study cancer biology in Dr. Donehower’s laboratory where the first p53 knockout mouse was generated.
-I was fascinated by the complex function and regulation of the p53 tumor suppressor.
-My initial work contributed to an important Nature research article concerning the role of p53 on organismal aging (Tyner S et al., Nature 2001), which was reported by a number of mainstream media such as BBC, Washington Post, and New York Times.
-Since then, I have been looking into molecular mechanisms for the induction and hemostatic regulation of p53.
-My early work determined that Wip1 phosphatase is a master inhibitor in the ATM-p53 signaling pathway.
+My initial work contributed to an important Nature research article concerning the role of p53 on organismal aging (Tyner S et al., Nature 2001).
+Soon after, I determined that Wip1 phosphatase is a master inhibitor in the ATM-p53 signaling pathway.
 It established a foundation to screen small chemical compounds for preclinical and clinical studies in cancer treatment (Lu X et al., Mol Cell 2004; Lu X et al., Genes & Dev 2005; Lu X et al., Cancer Cell 2007).
-In the past decade, my research has been focused on the following fields:
+My current research is focused on the following fields:

 Cancer Genomics and targeted therapy - Genomic instability is one of the most pervasive characteristics of cancer cells.
 In my laboratory, we have been studying DNA damage response and cancer genomic alterations (translocation, amplification, and deletion).
-My recent work revealed that frequent hemizygous deletion of the p53 gene often encompasses a neighboring essential gene, POLR2A, rendering cancer cells vulnerable to further suppression of POLR2A (Liu Y et al., Nature 2015, profiled by Nature Rev Cancer, Nature Rev Clin Oncol, and Cancer Discov).
+My recent work revealed that frequent hemizygous deletion of the p53 gene often encompasses a neighboring essential gene, POLR2A, rendering cancer cells vulnerable to further suppression of POLR2A (Liu Y et al., Nature 2015; Li Y et al., Nature Communications 2018).
 In collaboration with physician scientists and bioengineering scientists, we are now developing antibody-drug conjugates that specifically target human cancers with hemizygous loss of p53/POLR2A.
+Through bioinformatics analysis of human cancer genomes and experimental validation, we have also identified therapeutic vulnerabilities in many types of human cancer including prostate cancer, Ewing’s sarcoma, urinary bladder cancer, and breast cancer (Liu Y et al, JCI 2018; Liu Y et al, Nature Communications 2018).

 Nanodrugs for cancer therapy - My laboratory has been collaborating with biomedical engineering scientists to develop nanoscale biomaterials to safely and effectively deliver one or more small and macromolecules including hydrophilic/hydrophobic anticancer drugs, proteins/peptides, and siRNAs/miRNAs.
 For example, we have synthesized dual (temperature and pH) responsive polymeric nanoparticles with a core-shell morphology to co-encapsulate both hydrophilic and hydrophilic drugs for targeting tumors and the drug resistance mechanisms of cancer (Zhang W et al., ACS Nano 2010; Rao W et al., ACS Nano 2015).
 Moreover, we have been working on combined cancer treatment of chemo, photodynamic, and photothermal therapies.
-We have developed a biomimetic hybrid nanoplatform with a eukaryotic cell-like configuration (Eukacell) and a NIR-laser activatable “nanobomb” for controlled release of small RNAs (Wang H et al., Nature Communications 2015; Wang H et al, Advanced Materials 2016).
+We have developed a biomimetic hybrid nanoplatform with a eukaryotic cell-like configuration (Eukacell) and a NIR-laser activatable “nanobomb” for controlled release of small RNAs (Wang H et al., Nature Communications 2015; Wang H et al., Advanced Materials 2016; Agarwal P et al., ACS Nano 2017; Wang H et al., Nature Communications 2018).

 My laboratory will continue these efforts in understanding cancer biology, identifying novel drug targets and therapies, and developing new cancer drugs using innovative nanoscale biomaterials.